hobuinc/silvimetric/docs/source/tutorial.rst

     --help                  Show this message and exit.

+.. _udm:

 User-Defined Metrics
 ................................................................................

+SilviMetric supports creating custom user defined Metrics not provided by the base software.
+These behave the same as provided Metrics, but can be defined per-database.

-:ref:`user-defined metric` is a `Metric` that is not given to the user by SilviMetric.
-This `Metric` looks and acts exactly the same, but is defined by whoever is creating the database.
-You can create a metrics module using the sample below, and substituting any number of extra metrics in place of `p75` and `p90`.
-When looking for a metrics module, we look for a method named `metrics`, and that it returns a list of `Metric` objects.
-The methods that are included in these objects need to be able to be serialized by `dill` in order to be pushed and fetched to and from the database.
+You can create a metrics module by following the sample below, and substituting any number of extra metrics in place of ``p75`` and ``p90``.
+When looking for a metrics module, we look for a method named ``metrics``, and that it returns a list of Metric objects.
+The methods that are included in these objects need to be able to be serialized by `dill <https://pypi.org/project/dill/>`__ in order to be pushed and fetched to and from the database.

 .. code-block:: python
    :linenos: